 After driving east about an hour from Hanoi, we reached the boat landing, which was very crowded with people trying to get on board one of the boats.
 It's much easier to make all the reservations in Hanoi with a tour agency or a hotel.
-We had a superb lunch on board then set out to some caves.
-After swimming at a beach along the way we then went back to the boat for dinner - freshly caught fish and vegetables and wine, then to the upper deck to have more wine and marvel at the stars.
+We had a superb lunch on board then set out to the spectacular Dau Go Caves (Wooden Head Island).
+After swimming at a beach along the way, we then returned to the boat for dinner - freshly caught fish and vegetables and wine, then to the upper deck to have more wine and marvel at the stars.

 Here's the entrance to the cave and another photo looking at the harbor from the cave entrance.

 As we kept going we came upon the floating village, which includes a school.

 On the second day we went kayaking into this lagoon.
 How lucky am I!

 Moi with the crew; Huang our guide who never stopped giggling; and the captain of the boat.